geosolutions-it/doc-drdsi/source/install/install_ckan_dcatapit.rst

 Field conversion notes
 ----------------------

 * `conforms_to` is more complex structure now.
-It contains identificator, title and description.
+It contains identifier, title and description.
 Converter will use old string value as an identifier of standard, and if multilang values are present, they will populate description subfield of standard.
 In case of multilang values present, Italian translation will be used as identifier.

 * `creator` is a list of entities.
 It's composed of `creator_name` and `creator_identifier`, and converter will use existing values (including multilang name)

 * `temporal_coverage` is a list of entries, where each entry is constructed from two old fields: `temporal_start` and `temporal_end`.
 If both values are equal, only `temporal_start` will be used.
-Some values may not be parseable, and should be aadjusted manually in dataset.
+Some values may not be parseable, and should be adjusted manually in dataset.

 * `theme` is required now, so if dataset lacks theme(s), default one (`OP_DATPRO`) will be assigned.
 Subthemes will be empty.